The Content Creator’s Quickstart Guide to Cybersecurity and Internet Safety

 The best defense here is to stress how you want people to refer to you.
 Remind them that you’re building a brand.
 It’s not just about privacy, it’s about making sure people know how to find you and follow your content.
 Using myself an example, I don’t want people to follow Nate, I want them to follow The New Oil.
 That’s where the real content is.

 Another set of tools available to you here are online moderation tools.
 Sites like Twich and YouTube allow you to block certain words, for example.
 This is the perfect place to enter - among other things - your real name and address.
 Anyone attempting to dox you will either not be able to send the message, or the message will be invisible to others.
-(Note that this may also backfire but confirming to them that they have the real information.)
+(Note that this may also backfire by confirming to them that they have the real information.)
 As you grow, let your community moderators and other staff members know how to respond to such attempts.
 Maybe they should spam the chat with messages until your data is offscreen.
 Or perhaps they should lie and say that they know your real name and that isn’t it.
 There are many options.

 On that note, you should consider using a data removal service to help reduce your odds of being doxxed by removing your personal data from public searches.
 These tools are not bulletproof, and will require you to pay a subscription fee (or invest the considerable time to do it yourself), but if you have the resources to put into them, they will almost certainly reduce the odds of your data being found so easily.
 I have an entire page dedicated to this topic and teh various tools available to you here.
 On that page I also discuss the tool Redact (non-affiliate link here) to help remove old content - especially on personal accounts - to avoid accidentally revealing too much over time.